Load IDE/SATA/SCSI/RAID Drivers for Your Hard Drive

 Preparing for Loading Drivers

 Copy the driver setup files (*.inf, *.sys) of your hard disk to a USB flash drive.
-The drivers should be compatible with Windows Vista (32-bit) or greater operating systems.
-You can get these files using one of the following methods:
+The drivers should be compatible with your bootdisk.
+For example, if you've made a bootdisk from PCUnlocker Enterprise (PCUnlocker_UEFI_x64.zip), you need to use the driver for Windows 8 64-bit or Windows Server 2008 64-bit.
+You can get driver setup files using one of the following methods:

-- If you don't have a drive installation CD, you can also go to the vendor's website of your computer to download the driver setup package.
+• If you don't have a drive installation CD, you can also go to the vendor's website of your computer to download the driver setup package.
 For example, if you want to get the hard disk driver for your HP laptop, please visit http://www8.hp.com/us/en/support-drivers.html.
-Double-click on the download file, and exact the driver setup files to your USB flash drive.
+Double-click on the download file, and extract the driver setup files to your USB flash drive.

 How to Load IDE/SATA/SCSI/RAID Drivers for Your Hard Drive

-On the main window of Reset Windows Password Enterprise, click the Load Driver button, the file open dialog will appear.
+2. On the main window of PCUnlocker, click the Options button and select Load IDE/SCSI/SATA/RAID Driver from the drop-down menu.

-- Select the Driver Setup Information file (.inf) corresponding to your hard disk, then click Open.
+3. When the file open dialog appears, select the Driver Setup Information file (.inf) corresponding to your hard disk, and then click Open.

 Next you're able to choose the user account whose password you forgot, then click Reset Password button to remove the password as blank.